James Flynn (academic): IQ research and the Flynn effect

 In 1994, Harvard University psychologist Richard Herrnstein and American Enterprise Institute political scientist Charles Murray published the highly-controversial book The Bell Curve: Intelligence and Class Structure in American Life, which discussed Flynn's research and dubbed the increase in IQ scores the "Flynn effect".

 Flynn often debated Jensen and Murray, but there was mutual admiration between them, and he defended them against accusations of racism.

 Flynn believed in racial equality.
 He advocated for open scientific debate about controversial social science claims, and was critical of the suppression of research into race and intelligence.
 He urged those who believe in racial equality to use solid evidence to advance those beliefs.

 Flynn did not believe genetic differences in intelligence between races existed; he argued that intelligence is influenced by environmental factors that correlate with socioeconomic status.

 The "Flynn effect" is the substantial and long-sustained increase in intelligence test scores measured in many parts of the world.
 When intelligence quotient (IQ) tests are initially standardised using a sample of test-takers, by convention the average of the test results is set to 100 and their standard deviation is set to 15 IQ points.
 When IQ tests are revised they are again standardised using a new sample of test-takers, usually born more recently than the first.
 Again, the average result is set to 100.
 However, when the new test subjects take the older tests, in almost every case their average scores are significantly above 100.

 Flynn gained international recognition for the Flynn effect, which has become widely accepted by psychologists and has been documented in large portions of the developed world and several developing countries, at rates too fast and dramatic to be caused by changes in genes, and correlating with environmental changes such as modernisation and improvements in education.

-Although Flynn was not the first to document increases in IQ or criticize IQ tests, international discussion and acceptance of the Flynn effect sparked a significant reassessment by researchers of IQ tests and the nature of human intelligence.
+Although Flynn was not the first to document increases in IQ or criticise IQ tests, international discussion and acceptance of the Flynn effect sparked a significant reassessment by researchers of IQ tests and the nature of human intelligence.

 There are numerous proposed explanations of the Flynn effect, as well as some scepticism about its implications.
 Similar improvements have been reported for other cognitions such as semantic and episodic memory.
 Recent research suggests that the Flynn effect may have ended in at least a few developed nations, possibly allowing national differences in IQ scores to diminish if the Flynn effect continues in nations with lower average national IQs.

 Flynn himself, with co-worker William Dickens, has suggested an explanatory model which points to two-way causality between IQ and environment: a cognitively challenging environment raises an individual's IQ, while in addition, a higher individual IQ makes it more likely that an individual will self-select or be sorted into more cognitively challenging environments.

 Later career

+He was in favour of homosexual law reform in New Zealand and in 1985 listed his name openly in support.